colinlienard/sv-router/docs/guide/getting-started.md

 ## Installation

 > [!IMPORTANT]
-> You must be using Svelte 5 in order to use this router.
+> sv-router requires Svelte 5 to function properly.

-Run the following command to install the package:
+Install the package using your preferred package manager:

 ::: code-group